Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*

+Within session 1 I researched what the cloud is and how it works, in summary it is a hiddem netwrok that restores, rerains and process data from a laptop.
 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*